remyxai/FFMPerative/README.md

 * Make a Video from a Directory of Images
 * Horizontal/Vertical Flip
 * Crop Video to Bounding Box
-* Speed Up Video by X-factor
+* Speed Up Video by X
 * Compress a GIF/Video

 ## Install